getparas/sensai-jobs-api/README.md

 # Jobs API

 A RESTful API for job listings, built with Node.js, Express, and MongoDB.
-This API is designed for the Sensai career coach platform where jobs are recommended using specific algorithms.

 ## Features